PetrutMit/RayTracerJourney/CudaTheNextWeek/README.md

 it resided in global memory of divice but the perlin noise within the texture class was allocated in local memory of the device.
 This caused random values to be generated.
+> 16. Finalized perlin noise texture to get our beautiful marble texture created on GPU